Are You Suffering Under A Pile Of Debt? Here's How To Get Out…

 Tell the world about your goal to be debt free.
 Pick a date, form a plan, and tell those closest to you.

-Accountability is a magically, powerful force for shaping human behavior so use it to your advantage.
+Accountability is a magical, powerful force for shaping human behavior so use it to your advantage.
 The whole reason we resist accountability is because we intuitively recognize its power.

 The question is – do you want to get out of debt or not?
 Accountability gets results.
 Use it!

-Don’t think in terms of sacrifice and all that you are giving up.
-Instead, think in terms of the peace-of-mind, freedom, and security you are heading toward.
+Don’t think in terms of sacrifice and all you're giving up.
+Instead, think in terms of the peace-of-mind, freedom, and security you're heading toward.
 This is essential.

-Now that you’ve reduced spending as far as possible the next strategy to getting out of debt is to look at all the ways you can increase income…
+Now that you’ve reduced spending as far as possible, the next strategy to get out of debt is to look at all the ways you can increase income.

 - Can you work overtime temporarily to get your financial situation under control?